On the Build menu, click Project Wizard, or click the button on the toolbar.

 - Choose one configuration type with a radio button, or choose Other/None.
 Select other types of configuration documents — Batch (.b90), Ladder (.lad) or .AB and .RTU files — as appropriate.
 (If WinCAD configuration is selected, then Wizard looks for CAD sheets with the same prefix as the MHD name.)

 - Choose one type of SODG graphics with a radio button, or choose Other/No SODG Graphics.
 Specify Symphony Plus, PGP, Process Portal B and/or Conductor NT graphics as appropriate.
-800xA graphics are specified in the initial Database Specification dialog and, although the checkbox will be grayed out, it should show whether they are being built in or not.
+800xA graphics are specified in the initial System File Specifications dialog and, although the checkbox will be grayed out, it should show whether they are being built in or not.

-- .jpg, .gif and .png images can be included for Symphony Plus and PGP graphics just after the file path for the graphics is chosen
+- .jpg, .gif and .png images can be included for SPO (Symphony Plus/S+) and PGP graphics just after the file path for the graphics is chosen

 - If your system includes more than one type of SODG graphics, then after the Wizard, choose to Run Project Options in order to Categorize SODG graphics.